DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/WorkloadManagement/JobPriorities/index.rst

 There are two user profiles:

- * Users that submit jobs on behalf of themselves.
+ 1. Users that submit jobs on behalf of themselves.
 For instance normal analysis users.
- * Users that submit jobs on behalf of the group.
+ 2. Users that submit jobs on behalf of a group.
 For instance production users.

-In the first case, users are competing for resources, and on the second case users share them.
-But this two profiles also compete against each other.
+In the first case, users are competing for resources, and in the second case users share them.
+But these two profiles also compete against each others.
 DIRAC has to provide a way to share the resources available.
 On top of that users want to specify a "UserPriority" to their jobs.
 They want to tell DIRAC which of their own jobs should run first and which should ran last.

-DIRAC implements a priority schema to decide which user  gets to run in each moment so a fair share of CPU is kept between the users.
+DIRAC implements a priority schema to decide which user gets to run in each moment so a fair share is maintained between the users.

 -------------------------
 Priority implementation